 Kiana Underwood is the owner of Tulipina, a boutique floral design studio located in San Francisco, California.
 She is distinguished as a floral artist and teacher with her signature, garden-style designs that pop with color and texture.
 Kiana employs unique color combinations and floral varieties, including fruits and foliage, that set her apart from her contemporaries and draws admirers and floral designers from all over the world to her sold out workshops.

-Since founding Tulipina in 2011, Kiana has quickly become recognized as one of the top floral designers in the United States.
-In addition to chic local and destination weddings and events, Kiana has taught sold-out workshops to over 300 students in locations around the United States, and in international locations including Indonesia, Mexico, Russia, and Ukraine.
+Since founding Tulipina in 2011, Kiana has quickly become recognized as one of the top floral designers in the world.
+In addition to chic local and destination weddings and events, Kiana has taught sold-out workshops to over 300 students in locations around the United States, and in international locations including Indonesia, Italy, Mexico, Russia, and Ukraine.

 Kiana’s work can be seen in Brides, Elle Décor, Country Living, Design*Sponge, Style Me Pretty, Buzzfeed, Brit+Co, Pottery Barn, Swooned Magazine, Flower Magazine, Luxe Interiors, Geraldine, Veranda, Livingly, CulturePop, Veter, Town and Country, Flutter, Utterly Engaged, Geraldine, Paste, and more.

 Interview With Kiana